 - Increased heart rate

-If you see any of these symptoms in your cat after eating Onion or garlic, please contact your vet.
+If you see any of these symptoms in your cat after eating Onion or garlic, don’t hesitate to contact your vet.

 Chewing gum and Candy

-Most people would hide the chocolate, medication, teas, coffees, antifreeze from the reach of their furry friends because of the bad effects of the Xylitol in their bodies.
-But has anybody thought on the chewing gum or the candy?
-If we take away the stickiness factor, it looks quite harmless, right?
+Most people would hide the chocolate, medication, teas, coffees, antifreeze from the reach of their furry friends because of the harmful effects of the Xylitol in their bodies.
+But has anybody thought about the chewing gum or the candy?
+If we take away the stickiness factor, it looks pretty harmless, right?
 Well, not quite.
 Never give chewing gum or candy to your cat.

 Chewing gum and candy also have Xylitol, an artificial sweetener toxic to cats.
-A single piece of sugar free gum contains 0.3g of Xylitol.
-This means that a 4kg cat could start to have health problems after eating barely 3 pieces of gum.
+A single piece of sugar-free gum contains 0.3g of Xylitol.
+This means that a 4kg cat could start to have health problems after eating barely three pieces of gum.
 If this happens, your cat might have symptoms of hypoglycemia, which is a sudden drop of blood sugar.
 These could consist of:

 - Sometimes seizures.

-If you suspect that your cat has eaten gum, please take him/her to the vet immediately, as will need to start treatment to avoid the absortion of Xylitol inmediately.
+If you suspect that your cat has eaten gum, please take them to the vet immediately, as you will need to start treatment to avoid the absorption of Xylitol immediately.

-Some of us love cooking and making our own food.
-And who doesn’t love a good homely made from scratch oven-baked pizza?
+Some of us love cooking and making our food.
+And who doesn’t love an excellent homely made from scratch oven-baked pizza?
 Even if we are not in Italy, it is still delicious.
 Bad news for our four-legged furry friend.
 The pizza dough is extremely dangerous for pets.

-Dough rapidly grows after ingestion, which can cause life threatening stomach distension and blockage.
-Also, the highest risk comes from the fermentation of the yeast in our cat´s stomach, which can lead into alcohol poisoning.
+Dough rapidly grows after ingestion, which can cause life-threatening stomach distension and blockage.
+Also, the highest risk comes from the fermentation of the yeast in our cat’s stomach, which can lead to alcohol poisoning.

-A common scenario is when we prepare the dough and we leave it unattended over the counter all night so it rises, and we wake up to realise our beloved kitty has eaten it and is developing symptoms already.
-In that case it is really important to take your cat to the vet immediately, as will have to start treatment as soon as possible.
+A typical scenario is when we prepare the dough and leave it unattended over the counter all night, so it rises.
+We wake up to realize our beloved kitty has eaten it and is developing symptoms already.
+In that case, it is vital to take your cat to the vet immediately, as you will have to start treatment as soon as possible.

 Ice cream (and any kind of cream)

-Who hasn’t been on a warm day savouring a refreshing ice cream of your favourite flavour with your furry friend looking at you with those puppy eyes begging for an opportunity to savour that cone?
-Who hasn’t thought that it would be no harm in sharing a couple of licks with your pup?
+Who hasn’t been on a warm day savoring a refreshing ice cream of your favorite flavor with your furry friend looking at you with those cute eyes begging for an opportunity to savor that cone?
+Who hasn’t thought that it would be no harm in sharing a couple of licks with your cat?

-Well, you are not really doing your cat a favour.
-Despite all the amount of sugar that goes with it, they will not enjoy it at all.
+Well, you are not doing your cat a favor.
+Despite all the amount of sugar that goes with it, cats will not enjoy it at all.